callummcgregor/nap-webdev-test/README.md

+# Foreword

+I have no previous experience using Node.js and therefore did not expect to be able to deliver a high quality product in this test.

+Instead I saw this as an opportunity to learn about Node, which has, until now, been a gap in my technical knowledge.

+I began by researching Node and practicing with a few tutorials.
+While perhaps not necessary to complete the programming task, this gave context that proved quite helpful.

+After familiarising myself with Node I began on the actual development task.
+The results may not be particularly pretty, or even functional, but much was learnt in the process about a technology which was completely foreign to me until 2 days ago.

+Attached is an Excel spreadsheet with a brief summary of the hours I spent on this.

 # NAP Tech Web Dev Test

 This is a chance for you to show us how you think we should display our products.